jjLugoCyS/30-Day-On-Prem/README.md

 Problem-solving: Ability to identify and troubleshoot issues related to SIEM deployments and data analysis.
 Analytical Thinking: Skill in analyzing large datasets to identify security threats and patterns.
 Attention to Detail: Meticulous approach to ensure accurate data collection and analysis.
-Communication: Effective communication skills to collaborate with team members, report findings, and provide recommendations.
 Continuous Learning: A mindset of staying updated with the latest security threats and technologies.

 ### Tools Used